maxwellbernard/e_commerce_tracker/README.md

-## repsitory for Programming CBS class project: E-Commerce Tracker for Management
+# Repsitory for Programming CBS class project: E-Commerce Tracker for Management

-# please clone the repository and install the dependicies from the requirements.txt file to be able to run the code
+## Please clone the repository and install the dependicies from the requirements.txt file to be able to run the code

-# the pseudo data I created is found in the data folder of the directory in csv format
+## The pseudo data I created is found in the data folder of the directory in csv format